25 of the Best Chinese Restaurants in Milan

 Best Chinese Resetaurants in Milan Cover photo copy

 Chinese might not be the first cuisine to spring to mind when one thinks of Milan, but the Lombard capital plays host to several excellent Chinese restaurants.
-Milan’s Chinatown, which is centered around Via Paolo Sarpi and Via Canonica in the northwest part of the city center, is the oldest Chinese neighborhood in Italy and the city houses a large Chinese population (29,000).
+Milan’s Chinatown, which is centered around Via Paolo Sarpi and Via Canonica in the northwest part of the city center, is the oldest Chinese neighborhood in Italy and the city houses a large Chinese population (43,000).
+In fact, the latest episode of my podcast The Milano Files, discussed Milan’s Chinatown and the history of the city’s Chinese community — you can tune in here or find it on all major streaming platforms like Spotify and Apple.

-Needless to say, Chinese New Year is a big deal here.
-As the Year of the Rabbit is underway, I thought I’d compile some of my favorite Chinese restaurants in its honor.
-Here, in no particular order, are 16 of the best Chinese restaurants in Milan.
+Needless to say, Chinese New Year is a big deal here in Milan.
+As the Year of the Snake kicks off on Wednesday, January 29, I thought I’d update my list of the best Chinese restaurants in Milan in honor of the occasion.
+Here, in no particular order, are 25 of the best Chinese restaurants in Milan.
 Some are in Chinatown, while others lie beyond the confines of the neighborhood.

 1. Giardino di Giada